OSMaxwell/YATRT/README.md

 A C implementation of the famous [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) book.

-Currently, it is aimed for RP2040 Pi Pico W, with a TFT 128x160 SPI TFT Display.
+Currently, it is aimed for RP2040 Pi Pico W, with a 128x160 SPI TFT Display.

 ## Goals
 * Run the full ray tracing loop on target.